glynnbird/envoy-serverless/README.md

 A version of [Cloudant Envoy](https://github.com/cloudant-labs/envoy) that deploys to a IBM OpenWhisk - a serverless computing platform.
 Having Envoy run in a serverless environment has several advantages:

 - you only pay for what you use
-- the OpenWhisk API system handles authentication
+- the OpenWhisk API system handles authentication, including social media oAuth
 - OpenWhisk handles the traffic scaling

 ## Prerequisites